Luan-Neumann-Dev/JobFinder/README.md

 # 🚀 JobFinder 🎉

-Bem-vindo ao JobFinder!
-Seu portal para encontrar e lançar vagas de trabalho de forma simples e eficiente. 😎
+Welcome to JobFinder!
+Your portal for finding and posting job opportunities in a simple and efficient way. 😎

 ![image](https://github.com/Luan-Neumann-Dev/JobFinder/assets/155394874/9ff0f3bc-44ad-41ab-aa54-9965c4235624)

-## Sobre o Projeto

-JobFinder é o lugar onde oportunidades batem à sua porta!
-Este projeto é feito com HTML, CSS, JavaScript, Node.js, Express e amor.
-Aqui, você pode tanto lançar vagas de trabalho quanto buscar por aquela oportunidade dos sonhos. 💼✨
+## About the Project 💼

+JobFinder is the place where opportunities knock at your door!
+This project is made with HTML, CSS, JavaScript, Node.js, Express, and love.
+Here, you can both post job openings and search for that dream opportunity. ✨

-## Responsividade
+## Responsiveness 📱💻

-O JobFinder é totalmente responsivo, garantindo uma ótima experiência de usuário em dispositivos de todos os tamanhos.
-Então, não importa se você está navegando em um desktop, tablet ou smartphone, o JobFinder se ajustará lindamente para atender às suas necessidades. 📱💻

-## Como Rodar o Projeto

-Para rodar o projeto localmente, siga estas instruções:

-1. Certifique-se de ter o Node.js instalado em sua máquina.
+JobFinder is fully responsive, ensuring a great user experience on devices of all sizes.
+So, whether you're browsing on a desktop, tablet, or smartphone, JobFinder will adjust beautifully to meet your needs.

+## How to Run the Project 🌟

+To run the project locally, follow these instructions:

+1. Make sure you have Node.js installed on your machine.
-2. Clone este repositório
+2. Clone this repository.
-3. Vá até a pasta do projeto: `cd JobFinder`
+3. Navigate to the project folder: `cd JobFinder`
-4. Instale as dependências do projeto pelo terminal: `npm install`
+4. Install project dependencies via the terminal: `npm install`
-5. Inicie o servidor: `npm run dev`
+5. Start the server: `npm run dev`
-6. Abra seu navegador e vá para `http://localhost:3000` para ver o projeto em ação! 🌟
+6. Open your browser and go to `http://localhost:3000` to see the project in action! 🌟

-## Contribua!
+## Contribute! 💪🛠️
-Gostou do projeto?
-Quer deixá-lo ainda melhor?
-Contribuições são sempre bem-vindas!
-Sinta-se à vontade para enviar pull requests, relatar problemas ou dar sugestões de melhorias.
-Juntos, vamos tornar o JobFinder o melhor lugar para encontrar e lançar vagas de trabalho. 💪🛠️
+Liked the project?
+Want to make it even better?
+Contributions are always welcome!
+Feel free to send pull requests, report issues, or suggest improvements.
+Together, let's make JobFinder the best place to find and post job openings.

+---
+You can also find me on [LinkedIn](https://www.linkedin.com/in/luan-henrique-neumann-362593267/) and [GitHub](https://github.com/Luan-Neumann-Dev).

-<sub>Este projeto foi desenvolvido ao longo do curso de Javascript dentro da comunidade Hora de Codar - Matheus Battisti</sub>
+<sub>This project was developed throughout the JavaScript course within the Hora de Codar community - Matheus Battisti</sub>